-Weaver divides her time between sculpting wax portraits of historical figures and participating in living history events from Virginia to Indiana.
-She also accepts assignments to recreate two dimensional art works from the early 19 Century.
-She is also part of the Mintís Artistic Infusion program and designs for specific coinage projects.
+She divides her time between sculpting wax portraits of historical figures in the studio of her 1836 Indiana home and participating in living history events from Virginia to Indiana.
+She accepts assignments to re-create two-dimensional art works from the early 19 Century.
+She is also part of the Mint’s Artistic Infusion program and designs for specific coinage projects.

 Donna Weaver has been selected for the following Directories:

 Biography updated October 3, 2016 Photograph updated October 3, 2016Contact information updated March 24, 2015

 Or call 800-446-1696 to subscribe or buy back issues.

 Applications for the 2017 Directory of Traditional American Crafts are now available by clicking here.
 We must receive your entry before January 15, 2017, for you to qualify for judging and inclusion in the Directory.
 If you have questions, you may call us at 440-543-8566.
 Those selected will be listed in the August 2017 issue of Earky American Life.

 The December 2016 issue of Early American Life has been mailed